-She has a masters in Furniture & Interior Design from NID.
-Ahmedabad.
-She holds a BArch degree from Maulana Azad National Institute of Technology, Bhopal.
+Nijoo Dubey pursued masters in Furniture & Interior Design from National Institute of Design, Ahmedabad, India, after completing her graduation in architecture from Maulana Azad National Institute of Technology, Bhopal, India.

-Over the years she’s taught in multiple departments, Furniture & Interior design, Product Design, Design for Retail Experience, Exhibition Design.
+She has taught in various departments Furniture and Interior design, Product Design, Design for Retail Experience, etc.

-She is currently pursuing her Doctoral studies.
-Her topic resides at the confluence of Colour-Culture-Products.
+She is currently pursuing her Doctoral studies (PhD) from NID, Ahmedabad.
+The topic resides at the confluence of Colour-Culture-Products.

 She chaired the first Design Research symposium in the India, “Insight2015”.

-She has also conducted Workshops for the client such as Big Bazaar, Kohler, AIG & KPMG on Experience Design, Space Design, Space Trends, Visual Merchandising and Visual Design.
+She has conducted Workshops for clients such as Big Bazaar, Kohler, AIG & KPMG on Experience Design, Space Design, Space Trends, Visual Merchandising and Visual Design.

-Her clear understanding of the institutional goal shows in the many positions she has held within NID, ranging from Library committee to Placements and Industry Relations, as well as leading educational departments such as Design for Retail Experience and Universal Design.
+She has held many positions, ranging from Library committee to Placements and Industry Relations, leading departments Design for Retail Experience and Universal Design.

-She has also worked on the Vision 2025 NID report.
+She has worked on the Vision 2025 NID report.